rphilipzhang/AI-PhD-S26/Notes/AI-Generated/7-DRL.md

 ## Abstract

 This article provides a comprehensive introduction to deep reinforcement learning (Deep RL), the powerful combination of deep neural networks with reinforcement learning algorithms that has enabled agents to tackle problems with enormous state and action spaces.
 The content is based on the lecture slides from the course "DOTE 6635: Artificial Intelligence for Business Research" and is supplemented with additional explanations and references to foundational literature.
 We begin with a review of where we stand in the RL landscape, connecting model-based methods, model-free methods, and model-free control.
 We then introduce value function approximation as the bridge from tabular RL to scalable methods, covering both linear and nonlinear approximators.
 Next, we explore Deep Q-Networks (DQN), the landmark algorithm that achieved human-level performance on Atari games, examining its key innovations—experience replay and fixed targets—along with extensions and applications to business research.
 We then turn to policy-based methods, which optimize the policy directly rather than deriving it from a value function, covering policy gradient theory, the REINFORCE algorithm, variance reduction techniques, and actor-critic methods including A3C.
 Building on this foundation, we examine modern deep RL algorithms—Trust Region Policy Optimization (TRPO) and Proximal Policy Optimization (PPO)—that address the instability of vanilla policy gradients through constrained optimization in policy space.
-Finally, we discuss the increasingly important application of RL to large language models (LLMs), covering supervised fine-tuning (SFT), reward modeling, and reinforcement learning from human feedback (RLHF), which has become central to aligning modern AI systems with human preferences.
+Finally, we discuss the increasingly important application of RL to large language models (LLMs), covering supervised fine-tuning (SFT), reward modeling, reinforcement learning from human feedback (RLHF), reward hacking, Direct Preference Optimization (DPO), and chain-of-thought reasoning, which together form the foundation of modern AI alignment and reasoning capabilities.

 ## 1. Where Are We?